jWallace12/Embedded-Bicycle/README.md

 The servo and stepper motors are controlled using varying amounts of pulse widths.
 An I2C display writes the current overall gear, the front gear, and the back gear.

 The code is written in C, and compiled and executed using GCC-ARM.
+The commands are executed on a Linux command line.